elastic/elasticsearch-py/CONTRIBUTING.md

 3. Rebase your changes.
-   Update your local repository with the most recent code from the main elasticsearch-py repository, and rebase your branch on top of the latest master branch.
+   Update your local repository with the most recent code from the main elasticsearch-py repository, and rebase your branch on top of the latest `main` branch.
 We prefer your changes to be squashed into a single commit for easier backporting.